Facebook now lets you find and contact your government reps right from your posts

 Above: contacting government reps from a profile

 The feature, which is available on both web and mobile, doesn’t really tag the government rep in question or alert them to your post.
-But it makes reaching out to your rep via Facebook only a click away, by attaching their names, titles, and a contact button to your Facebook post.
+But it makes reaching out to your rep via Facebook only a click away, by attaching their names, titles and a contact button to your Facebook post.

 This is the latest addition to Facebook’s Town Hall platform — a recently launched initiative designed to make it easier for Facebook users to locate, follow and contact their local, state and federal government representatives via the social network.